telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/using-charts.md

 Once you have created a FloatingChartShape, you can insert it in the document through the Add() method of worksheet's Shapes property.

+>Make sure that you have set the size of the FloatingChartShape object.
+Otherwise, it will be inserted in the worksheet with zero size and will be invisible.

 #### [C#] Example 1: Create a chart through FloatingChartShape and add it to a worksheet

 {{region}}